rroberti1220/ASU-DeepRacer/README.md

 # Amazon DeepRacer with LiDAR - ASU Capstone Project

-The project was completed as the team's undergraduate electrical engineering capstone.
+The project was completed as the team's undergraduate electrical engineering capstone during the 2024-2025 school year.
 This repository contains the files used during the project.

 ## Project Description